Its-Haze/Its-Haze/README.md

 *   🌍  I'm based in Sweden.
 *   ✉️  You can contact me at [haze.git@pm.me](mailto:haze.git@pm.me)
 *   🚀  I'm currently working at [Outpost24](http://outpost24.com)
-*   🧠  I'm learning Kubernetes and Docker at the moment.
+*   🧠  I'm learning Kubernetes and Golang at the moment.
 *   🤝  I'm open to collaborating on Open Source Software
 *   ⚡  I "accidently" turned off my neighbours WiFi once, they didn't like it.